Top 5 New Roof Types to Install in the Pacific Northwest

 • Costly to install and maintain

-• High-maintenance required to prevent leaks and damage
+• High maintenance is required to prevent leaks and damage

 • Deteriorate quickly